 FAQs

-How do I qualify for a free pair of mi adidas trainers from Bupa?
+How do I qualify for a free pair of Mi adidas trainers from Bupa?
 Customers must purchase a Bupa PMI Policy through the PPC channel within the promotional period.
-The promotional period is 1st July 2015 to 31st August 2015.
+The promotional period is from 1st July 2015 31st August 2015.

-How long do I have to wait from the date I purchased my Bupa PMI policy before I can claim for my free adidas trainers?
-You must wait a 21 day cooling off period before you will receive an email with information on how to claim you free pair of mi adidas trainers.
+When can I claim for my free Mi adidas trainers?
+You must wait until the end of the21 day cooling off period.
+After this you will receive an email with details on how to claim your free pair of Mi adidas trainers.

 What adidas trainers are included in the offer?